 The SLU online general studies degree, offered through the School for Professional Studies, prepares graduates for jobs in multiple industries.
 The flexible program offers a broad base of knowledge and appeals particularly to working adults.
 SLU’s general studies degree allows graduates to pursue their future career and academic goals.

-In order to graduate from SLU with a BA in general studies, students must complete 120 to 132 credit hours of coursework drawn from a range of liberal arts courses.
-In addition to courses in history, theology, social science, and natural science, majors complete 12 credits in communication and technology.
-Students must earn 24 credits at the 300 and 400 level, and they can choose to take between 18 and 30 credits of electives.
+In order to graduate from SLU with a BA in general studies, students must complete 120 credit hours of coursework drawn from a range of liberal arts courses.
+In addition to courses in history, literature, philosophy or theology, science or technology, majors complete 15 credit hours in courses at any level in any discipline.
+Students must earn 24 credits at the 3000 and 4000 level, and they can choose to take between 27 and 39 credits of electives.
 Majors can select an optional 12 credit concentration and must complete a capstone course prior to graduation.

 Applicants to SLU’s School for Professional Studies must be at least 22 years old, though younger students may be admitted on a case-by-case basis.
 Prospective students should submit evidence of a high school diploma or GED, and have at least three years of work experience or the equivalent.
 Most degree seekers transfer credits from previous institutions.
 SLU allows students to transfer up to 64 credits from community colleges and up to 90 credits from four-year accredited institutions.